Lsquared13/dappbot-project/README.md

 A serverless application for generating frontends for Ethereum-based dapps
 * Allows users to generate a Dapp hosted as a static site on aws infrastructure in 5 minutes from a contract ABI
 * Uses a completely serverless architecture to allow effortless scaling and cost control
+* Uses a [React App](https://reactjs.org/) to display a Dapp frontend on [DappHub](https://hub.dapp.bot/) based on a user provided [Solidity ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html), contract address, and selected blockchain network
-* Integrates with Metamask and [Vault Guardian](https://github.com/Lsquared13/guardian-project) for submitting transactions
+* Integrates with [Metamask](https://metamask.io/) and [Vault Guardian](https://github.com/Lsquared13/guardian-project) for submitting write transactions to the blockchain

 ## Architecture